alessandro-f-martins/complain_api_app/docs/README.md

 There are still some functionalities we wish to improve further:

-- Include attributes such *created_at: <timestamp>* and *complainer_name: <string>*
+- Include attributes such *created_at: <timestamp>* and *complainer_name: <string>*.
+- Allow modification of *locale* single attributes when using *PATCH* method.
 - Currently, the dockerized application provided as example keeps everything inside its own container, including its database files, as it is meant for testing.
-In a production environment, Docker Volumes should be used, so data may be persisted and multiple containerized instances of the application may persist and have access to the data.
+In a production environment, Docker Services with Docker Volumes should be used, so data may be persisted and multiple containerized instances of the application may persist and have access to the data.
+Please feel free to change the provided *Dockerfile* accordingly.